tcltk/tcl/doc/markdown/expr.md

 **||**
 : Logical OR.
 If both operands are false, the result is 0, or 1 otherwise.
 This operator evaluates lazily; it only evaluates its second operand if it must in order to determine its result.

-*x* \fB?\fR \fIy\fR \fB:\fR \fIz\fR
+*x* **?** *y* **:** *z*
-: If-then-else, as in C.  If \fIx\fR is false , the result is the value of \fIy\fR.
-Otherwise the result is the value of \fIz\fR.
-This operator evaluates lazily; it evaluates only one of \fIy\fR or \fIz\fR.
+: If-then-else, as in C.  If *x* is false , the result is the value of *y*.
+Otherwise the result is the value of *z*.
+This operator evaluates lazily; it evaluates only one of *y* or *z*.

-The exponentiation operator promotes types in the same way that the multiply and divide operators do, and the result is is the same as the result of \fBpow\fR.
+The exponentiation operator promotes types in the same way that the multiply and divide operators do, and the result is is the same as the result of **pow**.
 Exponentiation groups right-to-left within a precedence level.
 Other binary operators group left-to-right.
 For example, the value of

 ```
 expr {4*2 < 7}